Contents

 Summing things up

-Flutter is an open-source cross-platform framework that helps reduce the costs and speed of creating applications by up to 40%.
-With this technology, you can release your product faster, involving fewer developers, designers, and QAs in the working process and getting the same high quality as native technologies offer.
+Flutter is an open-source cross-platform framework that helps reduce the costs and speed of creating apps by up to 40%.
+With Flutter, you can release your product faster, involving fewer developers, designers, and QAs in the working process and getting the same high quality as native technologies offer.
+At Surf, we have proven experience in building Flutter apps both for startups and large-scale projects.
+Since 2011, we have developed numerous projects we’re really proud of to help our clients’ businesses grow.